About Your Surgery

 When can I shower?

-You can shower when your doctor tells you it is okay.
-For most patients this is at least 1 week after your surgery.
+Your doctor will tell you when you can shower.
+For most people this is at least 1 week after your surgery.
 When you are in the hospital, your nurse will give you a shower shield.
 This reusable shield will prevent water from entering your stoma.
 Keep using your shower shield at home.
 Do not take baths or submerge yourself in water because it can cause too much water to enter your stoma.
 If this happens, you can drown

 When can I resume my normal activities?